Gbemiga97/IAM_Portfolio/IAM Security Project: Strengthening Identity & Access with Microsoft Entra/README.md

 📌 Scenario

-A mid-sized financial services company, FinSecure Corp, was facing growing risks from weak passwords, unmanaged privileged accounts, and suspicious sign-in attempts from risky locations.
+A mid-sized financial services company, Cousera, was facing growing risks from weak passwords, unmanaged privileged accounts, and suspicious sign-in attempts from risky locations.
 As an Identity and Access Management Intern, I was tasked to design and implement security-first IAM practices using Microsoft Entra ID (formerly Azure AD).
 🎯 Objectives